rana-093/Assessment-/readme.md

     "quantity": 2
 }
 ```
 During a buy, race condition has been handled using `Database Lock`.
-And it has been made sure that whole operation is atomic.
+And it has been made sure that whole operation is `atomic`.
 Like Adding amount to Restaurant cash balance and deducting amount from customer wallet
+Moreover the `chosen dish should be present in that restaurant`.
+Otherwise it will give some validation errors.
+You can check from the `First 2  (Restaurants & Menus by restaurant)` for checking this endpoint.
+As the Database port is exposed to 5432 port.
+You can easily connect to this DB using tools like `PgAdmin / DataGrip / Dbeaver` etc.
 #### Example Response:
 ```json
 {